-Should you have questions about assignments, personal matters and course material, please use SPC's official email to contact the instructor.
-Be advised that I am not always able to respond to emails quickly, especially if you email during non-business hours (after 5pm and on weekends).
+Should you have questions about assignments, personal matters and course material, please use Blackboard email to contact the instructor.
+Be advised that I am not always able to respond to emails quickly, especially if you email during non-business hours (after 5pm).
+I am available via email any time during summer sessions.